Non-stop flights to Bangkok (BKK)

 What are the most popular flights to Bangkok?

-Phuket, Chiang Mai and Hong Kong are the 3 most popular routes to Bangkok.
+Phuket, Ko Samui and Chiang Mai are the 3 most popular routes to Bangkok.
 For a complete overview of all flight routes to Bangkok, please use our flight map.

 How long is the flight to Bangkok?